Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 emoji3 = list[0].split(b'+')[2].split(b'*')[-1].strip(b' ').split(b')')[0]
 ```

-Next, I created a list of each equation to be used later in out z3 (we will still have to format it correctly though).
+Next, I created a list of each equation to be used later in out z3 (we will still have to format it).

 ```py
 math = [list[0], list[1], list[2]]